 In this article, we will walk you through everything you need to know about how to become a sonographer.
-From schooling and certification to specializations and real life job insights, we will guide you every step of the way.
+From school and certification to specializations and real life job insights, we will guide you every step of the way.

 What Does a Sonographer Actually Do?